Entry pathways for domestic students

 Monash Access Program

 Monash Access Program (MAP) is an enabling program for mature-aged students who haven’t studied at university before.
 It will help you develop the skills you need to successfully study at university, and gives you a solid foundation to progress to a range of Monash courses.
-There are no tuition fees, and we give priority to students who have experienced financial or other disadvantage.
+There are no tuition fees for eligible students, and we give priority to students who have experienced financial or other disadvantage.

 Monash College diplomas